rakeshthinqq/wm-product-list-app/README.md

 ### `npm start`

-Applicatiom woll be up and running at 3000 port
+Application will be up and running at 3069 port

 Runtest using below command

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test.
+    used chai assertions andenzym for

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+for more information.